 The original script features a cameo for Richard Dreyfuss's character from the original Jaws (1975), marine biologist Matt Hooper.
 In Hooper's scene, he calls the Brodys and is greeted on the phone by Thea, who knows him as "Uncle Matt".
 Hooper is established as being close to Michael and Carla, who calls him "my second favorite marine biologist", and he gives them his condolences about Sean's death.
-Hooper and Michael discuss their careers, the late Martin Brody, and Hooper's once spending Christmas with the family with Martin dressed as Santa Claus.
+Hooper and Michael discuss their careers, the late Martin Brody, and Hooper's once spending Christmas with the family, with Martin dressed as Santa Claus.
 The scene ends when Michael heads off to summon Ellen to the phone to talk to Hooper.

 Roy Scheider was offered a cameo, but declined, stating "Satan himself could not get me to do Jaws part 4".
 Reportedly, if Scheider had accepted the bit part, the shark would've killed his character at the start of the movie.

-When Michael returns home to his mother's after his brother is killed, in her living room are several guests, including Lee Fierro.
-Fierro played Mrs. Kintner in the first Jaws (1975) and her character's son Alex Kintner was the second victim killed by the shark.
-Fritzi Jane Courtney who played Mrs Taft in the first two Jaws films is also present.
+When Michael returns home to his mother's, after his brother is killed, in her living room are several guests, including Lee Fierro.
+Fierro played Mrs. Kintner in the first Jaws (1975), and her character's son Alex Kintner was the second victim killed by the shark.
+Fritzi Jane Courtney, who played Mrs. Taft in the first two Jaws films is also present.

-Set mostly in the Bahamas, the film's storyline includes its Junkanoo Festival, previously known to cinema-goers from also featuring in the earlier James Bond movie Thunderball (1965).
+Set mostly in the Bahamas, the film's storyline includes its Junkanoo Festival, previously known to movie-goers from also featuring in the earlier James Bond movie Thunderball (1965).
 The annual parade is also featured in the later movie After the Sunset (2004).

 The trivia items below may give away important plot points.

 The 1987 NES video game JAWS, published by LJN, was originally titled JAWS: The Revenge.
-The object of the game was to stab the shark with the bow of the player's boat, much like the revised ending of the film JAWS: The Revenge.
+The object of the game was to stab the shark with the bow of the player's boat, much like the original/uncut ending of the film JAWS: The Revenge.